mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-bluetoquenfe-1-0-0.md

 The syntax and construction of a "BlueToqueTools Non-Fungible Entity (NFE)" Identifier and its associated DID Document helps to ensure that no Personally Identifiable Information (PII) or other personal data is exposed by these constructs.

-Implementers need to be aware of the privacy implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, that in turn, leverage the "BlueToqueTools Non-Fungible Entity (NFE)" Method specification.
+Implementers need to be aware of the privacy implications of the underlying tools and technologies used to develop agents, services, and libraries for the Trusted Digital Web that, that in turn, leverage the "BlueToqueTools Non-Fungible Entity (NFE)" Method Namespace Specification.

 More importantly, Implementers need to be highly aware of the types of Fully Decentralized Objects they are managing and processing on the Trusted Digital Web.
 For example, the privacy implications of processing an NFT for a kiss are significantly different compared to an international SWIFT-like monetary transfer.